 Its limits

 The trade-off is that a pad usually does not move the needle much on firmness or pressure relief.
-If you wake with shoulder pinch, hip pressure, or a board-like surface, a pad may feel nicer at first but still leave the real problem in place.
+If you wake up with shoulder pinch, hip pressure, or a board-like surface, a pad may feel nicer at first but still leave the real problem in place.
 Pads also should not be confused with protectors or encasements when you need stronger waterproofing, dust-mite control, or bed-bug defense.

 Mattress Topper vs Mattress Pad: The Differences That Matter Most